-Key Draft Master Plan opportunities include:
+Key Master Plan opportunities include:

-- Investigation and research associated with Aboriginal naming of the parklands and key features. - On site Aboriginal cultural heritage interpretation. - Ongoing engagement and involvement of the traditional owners in land management. - Explore potential links of Sparrovale's Cultural Heritage with the State Government of Victoria: Protecting Victoria's Biodiversity 2037 Plan in relation to working with Traditional Owners and Aboriginal Victorians to consider Aboriginal values in biodiversity planning and management.
+- Investigation and research associated with Aboriginal naming of the parklands and key features. - Naming of unnamed waterways and other features. - On site Aboriginal cultural heritage interpretation.

+- Ongoing engagement and involvement of the Wadawurrung as the Traditional Owners in land and water management. - Explore potential links of Sparrovale's Cultural Heritage with the State Government of Victoria: Protecting Victoria's Biodiversity 2037 Plan in relation to working with Traditional Owners and Aboriginal Victorians to consider Aboriginal values in biodiversity planning and management.